Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: Abstract

 \section{Abstract}

-We analyze 99 photometrically selected Little Red Dots (LRDs) at $z \approx 4-8$ in the GOODS fields, leveraging ultra-deep JADES NIRCam short-wavelength (SW) data.
-We examine the morphology of 30 LRDs; the remaining 69 are predominantly compact, i.e. are strongly dominated by sources $\lesssim$ 400 pc in diameter and lack extended components even in stacked SW band images.
-Among the LRDs selected for morphological analysis, 50\% show at least two distinct, associated sources or galaxy components, while the others appear as single sources with highly asymmetric structures.
-We find median stellar masses of $\log_{10}(M_{\star}/M_{\odot}) = 9.07_{-0.08}^{+0.11}$ for pure stellar models with $A_{V} \approx 1.16^{+0.11}_{-0.21}$ mag, and $\log{10}(M_{\star}/M_{\odot}) = 9.67^{+0.17}_{-0.27}$ for models including AGNs, where $A{V} \approx 2.74^{+0.55}_{-0.71}$ mag, consistent with recent results showing LRDs tend to have high stellar masses and dust content when fitted with AGN models.
-NIRSpec spectra are available for 15 sources, 6 of which fall within the morphological analysis sample and show multiple components.
-Among these 15, broad H$\alpha$ emission is detected in 40\%, with full-width half-maximum (FWHM) ranging from $1200$ to $2900$ km/s.
-One source exhibits broad H$\beta$ emission with $\mathrm{FWHM} = 2000 \pm 500$ km/s.
-Analysis of line ratios probing the interstellar medium (ISM) reveals a composite nature, indicating AGN activity combined with stellar processes.
-These findings suggest LRDs have a mixed nature, with AGN signatures in some cases linked to disturbed morphologies observed at rest-frame UV wavelengths.
+We analyze 99 photometrically selected Little Red Dots (LRDs) at $z \approx 4$–8 in the GOODS fields, leveraging ultra-deep JADES NIRCam short-wavelength (SW) data.
+We examine the morphology of 30 LRDs, while the remaining 69 appear predominantly compact, with sizes $\lesssim$400 pc and no extended components even in stacked SW images.
+However, their unresolved nature may partly reflect current depth limitations, which could prevent the detection of faint diffuse components.
+Among the 30 morphologically analyzed LRDs, 50\% show multiple associated components, while the rest exhibit highly asymmetric structures, despite appearing as single sources.
+This diversity in rest-frame UV morphologies may point to interactions or strong internal feedback.
+We find median stellar masses of $\log_{10}(M_{\star}/M_{\odot}) = 9.07_{-0.08}^{+0.11}$ for pure stellar models with $A_{V} \approx 1.16^{+0.11}_{-0.21}$ mag, and $\log_{10}(M_{\star}/M_{\odot}) = 9.67^{+0.17}_{-0.27}$ for models including AGNs with $A_{V} \approx 2.74^{+0.55}_{-0.71}$ mag, in line with recent studies suggesting higher masses and dust content for AGN-fitted LRDs.
+NIRSpec spectra are available for 15 sources, six of which are also in the morphological sample.
+Broad H$\alpha$ is detected in 40\% (FWHM $=1200$–$2900$ km/s), and one source shows broad H$\beta$ emission.
+Emission line ratios indicate a composite nature, consistent with both AGN and stellar processes.
+Altogether, these results suggest that LRDs are a mixed population, and their rest-frame UV morphology reflects this complexity.
+Morphological studies of larger samples could provide a new way to understand what drives their properties and evolution.